-Sport Scholar Ambassador Program
+Sport Scholars and Leaders Ambassador Program

-The Sport Scholar Ambassadors are outstanding elite student athletes who have excellent communications skills, are highly engaged in university life and are willing to promote their university experience and enthusiasm for the University to current and prospective students and partners.
+The Sport Scholar and leaders Ambassadors are outstanding elite student athletes who have excellent communications skills, are highly engaged in university life and are willing to promote their university experience and enthusiasm for the University to current and prospective students and partners.

 Macquarie University Sport will promote the Ambassador program and the ambassador roles through Macquarie University Sport websites, social media assets and external media.